ec-jrc/lisflood-model/2_stdLISFLOOD_water-use/index.md

 </textvar>
 ```

-The leakage - typically only available as an average percentage per country - is then used to determin the required water abstraction:
+The leakage - typically only available as an average percentage per country - is then used to determine the required water abstraction:

 Domestic Water Abstraction = dom.nc * (1 + leakage.map)